fhirschmann/sleeptimer/README.md

         repeat = 1
     end

-If you with to bind Halttimer to a key on your keyboard, use your window manager's means to bind the key of your choice to:
+If you wish to bind Halttimer to a key on your keyboard, use your window manager's means to bind the key of your choice to:

     kill -SIGUSR1 `pidof halttimer`